 Each property is different and the change in valuation will depend on buyer demand for your specific property.

-Research predicts up to a 5% short term reduction in house prices caused by the Coronavirus pandemic, but it’s important to remember that if your property drops in value slightly, so will the property you’re buying so it is all relative.
+Research predicts a short term reduction in house prices caused by the Coronavirus pandemic, but it’s important to remember that if your property drops in value slightly, so will the property you’re buying so it is all relative.

 The only way to accurately estimate the value change of your individual property is by booking a Virtual Valuation.